 If the prosecutor re-files more than 15 days after the complaint is dismissed, your original bail will be exonerated and your bail will likely be set by the local county bail schedule.
 Depending on the circumstances at that point, you or your attorney may want to request a California bail hearing to reduce the newly set bail.

-If you were released on your own recognizance (more commonly referred to as an “O.R. release”) on the original complaint, you are entitled to remain free on your own recognizance unless there are changed circumstances that require bail.33
+If you were released on your own recognizance (more commonly referred to as an “O.R. release”) on the original complaint, you are entitled to remain free on your own recognizance unless there are changed circumstances that require bail.23

-Call us for help…
+Call for help…

-If you or loved one is in need of help with preliminary hearings and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
-We can provide a free consultation in office or by phone.
+If you or a loved one is in need of help with preliminary hearings and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
+We can provide a consultation in the office or by phone.

 Additionally, our Las Vegas Nevada criminal defense attorneys are available to answer any questions relating to Nevada’s criminal court system.
 For more information, we invite you to contact our local attorneys at one of our Nevada law offices, located in Reno and Las Vegas.

 To learn about Nevada preliminary hearings, to go our page on Nevada preliminary hearings.